Best Manhwa 2023

 Dokja unwittingly enters the novel’s story and becomes the only person who knows that the world will end.

-Inspired by excited fans, the colorful webcomic panels showcased the well-known characters and locations from the popular online novel “Omniscient Reader’s Viewpoint”.
+Excited fans inspired the colorful webcomic panels, featuring well-known characters and locations from the popular online novel “Omniscient Reader’s Viewpoint”.

 The manhwa’s idea is captivating to a reader who enjoys thinking.
 The exciting journey will capture your attention and make you support Dokja and his group of survivors.